horia141/sdhash/README.md

 hash of "stable" image contents.
 The `test_duplicate` method is essentially a test of whether the hashes of the arguments are equal.
 For more advanced usage, the second method is the tool of choice.
-For example, a database table of the hashes can be used, withhe result of `hash_image` as a primary key.
+For example, a database table of the hashes can be used, with the result of `hash_image` as a primary key.
 Whenever new image needs to be added it can be checked first against the table and only if it is not found already, inserted.
 This allows `O(1)` comparisons to be performed for each insertion, instead of `O(n)`.
 Similarly, a MapReduce job can compute the hashes of images in the map stage, which will result in all identical images being grouped together with the same key in the reduce stage.
 This allows an `O(n)` algorithm for deuplicating a large dataset.

-As a bonus, SDHash works with GIF animations as well.
+As a bonus, SDHash works with GIF animations.
 It treats them as a sequence of frames.
 Only the first, fifth, tenth etc. frames are considered.
-The same approach is used, only the stream of data added to the md5 hasher is taken from all frames.
+The same approach used, only the stream of data added to the md5 hasher is taken from all frames.

 ## Algorithm